innateessence/find_hosts/README.md

 * This is a single go 'script' which locates all the devices that reply to ICMP packets on your local network
 * Most devices reply to these packets by default unless you or a sys admin explicitly configures the device not too.
-* It also tends to do this within less than a second.
-Should take roughly 500ms on average based on my tests.

 In other words, this finds most of the devices in your local network that have an IP address